Keto Frequently Asked Questions

 Q) Can I do Keto without a gallbladder?

-A) Yes, you may have to either lower your fat intake or perhaps look into something such as Ox Bile supplements.
+A) Yes, you may have to either lower your fat intake or perhaps look into something like an Ox bile supplement which is designed to help the body burn additional fat.

 Q) Do I need supplements for this way of life?